Roshaan07/Terraform-Assignment/README.md

 # Terraform-Assignment
-The complete Assignment is divided in four parts as follows
+The complete Assignment is divided into four parts as follows,

-Part-1: 01-docker_build_push
-I've built docker image locally and pushed it Docker Hub repository
+01-docker_build_push: I've built a docker image locally and pushed it to the Docker Hub repository

-Part-2: 02-aws_ssh_key
+02-aws_ssh_key: Generated an SSH key locally and added it to the AWS account key pairs list

+03-aws_resources: Created aws resources such as EC2, VPC, ALB

+04-docker_pull_run: Pulled docker image on EC2 and ran it